5K-Studios/DiceLib/README.md

  that allows for any sided dice to be virtually rolled.

-Rolls come in two flavors: <b>Standard</b>, which prints a console line, or <b>Quiet</b>, which only generates a number and no console command.
+Rolls come in two flavors: <b>Standard</b>, which prints a console line, or <b>Quiet</b>, which only generates a number and no console message.
 For example:

 <b>rollD6()</b>